Revealing Excited States of Rotational Bose-Einstein Condensates: ACKNOWLEDGMENTS

 We thank Prof.~Weizhu Bao and Prof.~Biao Wu for the helpful discussions.
-L.~Zhang is supported by the National Key Research and Development Program of China 2021YFF1200500 and the National Natural Science Foundation of China 12225102, 12050002 and 12226316.
-J.~Yin is supported by the National Research Foundation, Singapore (project No.~NRF-NRFF13-2021-0005).
-Q.~Du is supported in part by National Science Foundation (DMS-2012562 and DMS-1937254).
-Y.~Cai is supported by NSFC grant 12171041.
+L.Z. is supported by the National Key Research and Development Program of China 2021YFF1200500 and the National Natural Science Foundation of China (No.12225102, T2321001, 12050002, and 12288101).
+J.Y. is supported by the National Research Foundation, Singapore (Project No.~NRF-NRFF13-2021-0005).
+Q.D. is supported by National Science Foundation (DMS-2012562 and DMS-1937254).
+Y.C. is supported by the National Natural Science Foundation of China (No. 12171041).